Loyola Law School, Los Angeles,

 Using his knowledge of California and federal employment law, Keith counsels clients on best practices, including those related to employee policies and wage and hour policies.
 He has significant experience litigating cases brought under the California Fair Employment and Housing Act, the California Labor Code and the Family Medical Leave Act/California Family Rights Act.

-Keith also has experience defending against Private Attorney General Act matters in California, and assists clients in preparing effective strategies to either defend against or attempt to prevent the filing of those claims.
+Keith also has experience defending against Private Attorneys General Act matters in California and assists clients in preparing effective strategies to either defend against or attempt to prevent the filing of those claims.

 Outside of employment matters, Keith has experience in business litigation issues, fraud and misrepresentation claims, premises liability, and product liability claims.